learn-co-students/nyc-dumbo-web-100719/18-rails-validations/README.md

 ## Outline
-- Add a new attribute to our model to practice `rails g migration`
+- [ ] Add a new attribute to our model to practice `rails g migration`
-- Add validations and review ActiveRecord documentation
+- [ ] Add validations and review ActiveRecord documentation
-- Add custom validations
+- [ ] Add custom validations
-- Use validations in our controller
+- [ ] Use validations in our controller
-- Render validation error messages
+- [ ] Render validation error messages

+Client side
+- what the user knows
+- wrong input, show an error
+- in browser, before any request is made to the server
+- input field types
+- faster, less server traffic, quicker response to the user
+- less dependable

+Server side
+- tied to the server, internet based
+- something invalid, communicate to the database
+- in our models, check each attribute and specify what we consider valid data

 ### Server Side Validation vs Client Side Validation